willz15/Azure-MDR-Project-Lab/Phase-1-Networking/Scenario-1-NSG-Basics/README.md

 Once inside the linux-frontend VM, I did the final tests against the internal IP of the linux-backend: 10.0.2.4.
 SSH Test: The connection was refused as the DenySSH rule went into effect.
 Ping (ICMP) Test: This ping was successful, which validated that the AllowICMP rule was working.

+I also used network watcher IP flow and this determined SSH was denied by my NSG rule anmes DenySSH

 Phase-1-Networking/Scenario-1-NSG-Basics/Ping.png
+Phase-1-Networking/Scenario-1-NSG-Basics/networkwatcher-SSHDeny.png

 ****Synthesis ****